 These metrics help you understand where your code is spending its time and where potential optimizations can be made.

-• tottime stands for “total time” and represents the total amount of time spent executing a particular function or code block, excluding the time spent in function calls it makes.
+tottime(Total Time):tottimestands for “total time” and represents the total amount of time spent executing a particular function or code block, excluding the time spent in function calls it makes.- It measures the actual CPU time consumed by the function itself, without considering any subfunction calls.

-• tottime is useful for identifying bottlenecks within a specific function or code block.
+tottimeis useful for identifying bottlenecks within a specific function or code block.

-• cumtime stands for “cumulative time” and represents the total amount of time spent executing a function, including the time spent in all its subfunction calls.
+cumtime(Cumulative Time):cumtimestands for “cumulative time” and represents the total amount of time spent executing a function, including the time spent in all its subfunction calls.- It measures the total CPU time consumed by the function and all the functions it calls (recursively).

-• cumtime is useful for identifying bottlenecks in the entire call stack, showing you which function calls are contributing the most to the overall execution time.
+cumtimeis useful for identifying bottlenecks in the entire call stack, showing you which function calls are contributing the most to the overall execution time.

 Here’s an example of how you can use cProfile to profile your Python code and understand the tottime and cumtime values: